987839088534212

 With agency-based housing, your travel nurse staffing agency will coordinate your temporary housing for you.
 This can be a great option if you don’t want to deal with any stress in finding your own housing.

-If you choose to get a housing stipend, you will be responsible for coordinating your own housing.
+If you choose to get a housing stipend, you will be responsible for coordinating housing.
 Your housing stipend is based on the cost of living in the area of your assignment.

 Some nurses choose to take a housing stipend as it can give them more flexibility if they can find housing rent lower than the allotted stipend.